Day in the Life of a Computer Forensics Investigator

 Computer forensics investigators work with law enforcement, legal staff, and IT specialists.
 They may work long hours or weekends to meet investigation-related deadlines.
 Because the material they gather is connected to digital crimes, they may come across sensitive or inappropriate information.

-Computer forensics investigators need time management, attention to detail, and written and oral communication skills.
+Digital forensics investigators need time management, attention to detail, and written and oral communication skills.
 Find out more about their daily responsibilities in the list of job duties below.

 Main Duties and Responsibilities

-Computer forensics investigators collect evidence from devices like phones and computers.
+• Collect Digital Evidence: Computer forensics investigators collect evidence from devices like phones and computers.

-These professionals analyze the evidence they gather to determine its relevance to ongoing legal cases.
+• Analyze Digital Evidence: These professionals analyze the evidence they gather to determine its relevance to ongoing legal cases.

-Computer forensics investigators write reports to explain their analysis of how evidence is or is not relevant to an investigation.
+• Report Their Findings: Digital forensics investigators write reports to explain their analysis of how evidence is or is not relevant to an investigation.

-Computer forensics investigators may need to speak about their findings in court cases.
+• Testify in Court: Digital forensics investigators may need to speak about their findings in court cases.

-Computer forensics investigators may also test current organizational cybersecurity protocols, identify weaknesses, and recommend solutions to protect digital assets.
+• Recommend Cybersecurity Measures: Computer forensics investigators may also test current organizational cybersecurity protocols, identify weaknesses, and recommend solutions to protect digital assets.

-The Day-to-Day of a Computer Forensics Investigator
+Day-to-Day of a Digital Forensics Investigator

-The day-to-day for computer forensics investigators vary based on the experience and specific role.
+The day-to-day responsibilities for computer forensics investigators vary based on the experience and specific role.
 Because many of these professionals work on still-developing criminal investigations, they may put in long hours, including weekends.

 Where Do Computer Forensics Investigators Work?

-As a computer forensics investigator, you can work for businesses, law enforcement agencies, government bodies, or as an independent contractor.
+As a digital forensics investigator, you can work for businesses, law enforcement agencies, government bodies, or as an independent contractor.
 Many computer forensics investigators work with law enforcement and government agencies to collect and analyze digital evidence for counterintelligence and criminal investigations.
 Federally employed digital forensics professionals typically work in Washington, D.C. and the surrounding areas.

 Professional Spotlight: Greg Kelley